agronholm/anyio/docs/signals.rst

-By default, different backends handle the Ctrl+C (or Ctrl+Break on Windows) key combination and external termination (:exc:`KeyboardInterrupt` and :exc:`SystemExit`, respectively) differently: trio raises the relevant exception inside the application while asyncio shuts down all the tasks and exits.
+By default, different backends handle the Ctrl+C (or Ctrl+Break on Windows) key combination and external termination (:exc:`KeyboardInterrupt` and :exc:`SystemExit`, respectively) differently:
+Trio raises the relevant exception inside the application while asyncio shuts down all the tasks and exits.
 If you need to do your own cleanup in these situations, you will need to install a signal handler::